BAFA National Leagues: Premiership North

-Premier South
+Premiership South

 Division One

-The BAFANL Division One is the second tier of British American Football, for the 2023 season it holds 30 teams, now divided into 5 Divisions.
-The Divisions are grouped into a North and South Divide with NFC standing for "Northern Football Conference" and the SFC being the "Southern Football Conference".
-The current individual names of the each Divisions are the NFC 1 Scotland, the NFC 1 Central, the NFC 1 South, the SFC 1 West and the SFC 1 East.
-The Scottish Division was introduced in 2023, this was part in due to East Kilbride's promotion to the Premier Division in 2022, coupled with Highland Stags promotion to Division 1.
-Initially this would have lead to Highland and Glasgow being aligned with English teams as far down as the Midlands.
-To counteract this BAFA automatically promoted the 4 remaining Scottish Division 2 teams in order to make a completely Division 1 level.
-Each team plays the others in their Division twice during the regular season as well as all teams playing two opponents on three occasions.
-There is no inter-division games until the playoffs with the top two teams in each division entering into what is potentially a three-game Play-off campaign with the initial games being played regionally.
-The winner of both the Northern and Southern Playoffs will win promotion to the Premier League and then face each other for the Division One Bowl game in order to take home the trophy.
+The BAFANL Division One is the second tier of British American football, for the 2024 season it holds 30 teams, now divided into 6 divisions, up from 5.
+The Division has a Northern Football Conference (NFC) and a Southern Football Conference (SFC).
+The current individual names of the divisions are the NFC 1 Scotland, the NFC 1 North, the NFC 1 Midlands, the SFC 1 West, the SFC 1 East and the SFC 1 Central.
+The Scottish division was introduced in 2023, in part due to East Kilbride's promotion to the Premier Division in 2022, coupled with Highland Stags' promotion to Division One.
+Initially this would have led to Highland and Glasgow's alignment with English teams as far south as the Midlands.
+To counteract this, BAFA automatically promoted the four remaining Scottish Division Two teams in order to make a complete Division One level.
+Each team plays the others in their division twice during the regular season as well as all teams playing two opponents on three occasions.
+There are no inter-division games until the play-offs with the top two teams in each division entering into what is potentially a three-game play-off campaign with the initial games being played regionally.
+The winner of both the northern and southern playoffs will win promotion to the Premier League and then face each other for the Division One bowl game in order to take home the trophy.
 The team who finishes bottom of each division is relegated to Division Two.